-Generally the Company will invest in the investments to which it is dedicated including approved securities which are transferable securities admitted to or dealt on a regulated market or in a market in the UK or an EEA State which is regulated, operates regularly and is open to the public, units in collective investment schemes, warrants, approved money market instruments and deposits.
+Generally, the Company will invest in the investments to which it is dedicated including approved securities which are transferable securities admitted to or dealt on a regulated market or in a market in the UK or an EEA State which is regulated, operates regularly and is open to the public, units in collective investment schemes, warrants, approved money market instruments and deposits.

-The Company may use, under certain conditions, options and futures on indices and interest rates, for the purposes of Efficient Portfolio Management.
+- 1.2 The Company may use, under certain conditions, options and futures on indices and interest rates, for the purposes of Efficient Portfolio Management.
 Also, the Company may hedge market and currency risks using futures, options and forward exchange contracts.
 Transactions in futures carry a high degree of risk.
 The amount of the initial margin is small relative to the value of the futures contract so that transactions are "leveraged" or "geared".
 A relatively small market movement will have a proportionately larger impact which may work for or against the investor.
 The placing of certain orders which are intended to limit losses to certain amounts may not be effective because market conditions make it impossible to execute such orders.
 Transactions in options also carry a high degree of risk.
-Selling ("writing") an option generally entails considerably greater risk than purchasing options.
+Selling (writing) an option generally entails considerably greater risk than purchasing options.
 Although the premium received by the seller is fixed, the seller may sustain a loss well in excess of that amount.
 The seller will also be exposed to the risk of the purchaser exercising the option and the seller will be obliged either to settle the option in cash or acquire or deliver the underlying interest.
 If the option is "covered" by the seller holding a corresponding position in the underlying interest or a future on another option, the risk may be reduced.

-The investment objective and policy of the Company are subject to the limits on investment under chapter 5 of the FCA Regulations applicable to UK UCITS Schemes, which are summarised below.
+The use of these techniques and instruments will only be employed where the ACD and the Investment Adviser consider these to be in line with the best interests of the Company. - 1.3 The investment objective and policy of the Company are subject to the limits on investment under chapter 5 of the FCA Regulations applicable to UK UCITS Schemes, which are summarised below.
+The ACD must ensure that, taking account of the investment objective and the investment policy of the Company, the Company's investments provide a prudent spread of risk.